IIIF/api/source/api/presentation/3.0/index.md

    Clients _SHOULD_ render `homepage` on a Collection, Manifest or Canvas, and _MAY_ render `homepage` on other resource types.

 __Model Alignment__<br/>
-Please note that the [Web Annotation Data Model][org-w3c-webanno] has less stringent requirements about the model to be used for the `homepage` property.
+Please note that this specification has stricter requirements about the JSON pattern used for the `homepage` property than the [Web Annotation Data Model][org-w3c-webanno].
 The IIIF requirements are compatible, but the home page of an Agent found might have only a URI, or might be a JSON object with other properties.
+See the section on [collisions between contexts][prezi30-context-collisions] for more information.
 {: .note}

 ``` json-doc